kdave/btrfs-progs/Documentation/btrfs-property.rst

 Object types
 ^^^^^^^^^^^^

-A property might apply to several object types so in some cases it's necessary to specify that explicity, however it's not needed in the most common case of files and directories.
+A property might apply to several object types so in some cases it's necessary to specify that explicitly, however it's not needed in the most common case of files and directories.

 The subcommands take parameter *-t*, use first letter as a shortcut (*f/s/d/i*)